Essential Oils for Anxiety

 - Feelings of being out of control

 Many people tend to worry about when the next attack may occur and actively try to avoid future attacks by dodge familiar places of known fears, situations, or behaviors with the attacks.
-Fearing the attacks and the endeavor trying to prevent the panic attacks cause significant problems in the person’s life.
+Fearing the attacks and the endeavor trying to prevent panic attacks cause significant problems in a person’s life.